 - All you need to do now is to refill the bottle as per your travel and let the plant soak in as much water as it needs.

 In case the above DIY hacks are not your cup of tea, fear not!
 We have a solution for that as well.
 There are a lot of plants that do not need regular watering and can be quite a sport even in drought conditions.
-If you are an experienced plant parent or the just starting out new plant-mom, these plants do great with minimal watering, partial shade and lots of negligence:
+If you are an experienced plant parent or a just starting out new plant mom, these plants do great with minimal watering, partial shade, and lots of negligence:

 - Air Plants

 Do decide a couple of weeks in advance which DIY method you want to implement and which suits your plant’s needs the best.
 The above methods are all trial and tested and show great results.
 If your plants look a bit droopy after you come back from vacation, you do not need to worry.
-Revival rate is very high, so that you don’t lose your leafy friends for good.
+The revival rate is very high so that you don’t lose your leafy friends for good.